SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 - **%createmacro**
   - Info: **Moderator only.** Sends you a button, which if you press it gives you access to a Modal which allows you to create a new macro with your desired name and payload.

-- **%delete** `<message IDs>`
-  - Info: **Moderator only.** Deletes Messages by their IDs.
-The messages need to be in the same channel of the command.
-Takes as many messages as you like.
-  - Example: `%delete 858117781375418389 858117780859256882`

 - **%deletemacro** `<name>`
   - Info: **Moderator only.** Deletes the specified macro command.